Joaquín Torres-García

-Biography
+In his paintings Torres-García developed a pictorial language, that was a synthesis between representation and abstraction.
+His pictograms, figures reduced to signs that function like a written language, were embedded within a geometric composition.
+His structural principles were rooted in classical traditions derived from Greek and Roman culture; he experienced in Catalonia during his youth—He first referred to it as Modern Classicism, later evolving it into what became known as Universal Constructivism.
+At its core was his conviction that geometry constitutes a universal visual language, shared instinctively across cultures and eras.

-1874
+Early life

 Joaquín Torres-García was born on July 28, 1874, in Montevideo, Uruguay, a bustling port city on the edge of the South American Pampas.
 He was the eldest child of Joaquim Torras Fradera, an immigrant from Mataró, Spain, and María García Pérez.
-His early years were spent in his father's general store 'Almacén de Joaquín Torres.
+His early years were spent in his father's general store Almacén de Joaquín Torres.